LeanerCloud/AutoSpotting/FAQ.md

 spot instance types, so it's quite unlikely that the price will surge on all of them at once.
 But much like the default AutoScaling spot mechanism they are also unable to fall back to on-demand capacity in case the prices surge across all their instance types.
-AutoScptting will also try to avoid using all instances of the same type, in many cases, with enough capacity by spreading over three or four different spot market price graphs, which in addition to the on-demand fallback capability should be also quite resilient in the event of spot
+AutoSpotting will also try to avoid using all instances of the same type, in many cases, with enough capacity by spreading over three or four different spot market price graphs, which in addition to the on-demand fallback capability should be also quite resilient in the event of spot